 I did?
 Well how about the time I ate a whole Taco Bell taco, and somehow didn’t regret it.
 Did I tell you that one?

 Well gosh, kids, you’re making it a bit tough.
 I think I gotta dig deep for this one.
 Oh yeah!
 You haven’t heard this one yet, because it happened just last night.
 Right over there.

 I almost accidentally put a spider in my anus.
 And it was this big!

 It began when I sat to do what all of God’s children do.
 You know.
 Poop.
 They wrote a book about that you know.
 I was firmly in the “not everybody poops” camp, but that literature showed me the light, I’ll tell you.
 It changed the way I looked at the world.

 Yes Timmy, even giraffes.

 So what I was saying is that I was… you know… doing that.
 And all of a sudden, a brazen spider crossed my path.
-Word has gone out in the spider world that my house is a place is a dangerous place.
+Word has gone out in the spider world that my house is a place dangerous place.
 I’ve seen the tiny chalk markings on the windowsills.